Kequc/nano-records/README.md

 });
 ```

-Replaces content of the document with body, in the second case creates a new record if one doesn't exist.
+Replace content of the document with body, create a new record if one doesn't exist.

 #### Update